Microphonics: Description

 When electronic equipment was built using vacuum tubes, microphonics were often a serious design problem.
 The charged elements in the vacuum tubes can mechanically vibrate, changing the distance between the elements, producing charge flows in and out of the tube in a manner identical to a capacitor microphone.
-A system sufficiently susceptible to microphonics could experience audio feedback, and make noises if jarred or bumped.
+A system sufficiently susceptible to microphonics could experience audio feedback and make noises if jarred or bumped.
 To minimize these effects, some vacuum tubes were made with thicker internal insulating plates and more supports, and tube-socket assemblies were sometimes shock-mounted by means of small rubber grommets placed in the screw holes to isolate them from vibration.

 Radio and TV repairman's tool for testing microphony in vacuum tubes.
 The black rubber grommet gives the tube a firm but safe impact.
 Pen for scale.

-A special tool, called a valve hammer, or tube hammer was sometimes used to safely tap the device suspected of being microphonic, while it was operating, so checking if such a tap would produce objectional audio effects.
+A special tool, called a valve hammer or tube hammer, was sometimes used to safely tap the device suspected of being microphonic while it was operating, so checking if such a tap would produce objectionable audio effects.

 Microwave tube designers took numerous steps to reduce microphonics in klystrons.
 Where tuning was essential, a compromise usually was made between the resistance of the klystron to microphonism and the obtainable performance.

 With the advent of solid-state electronics (transistors), this major source of microphonics was eliminated but smaller sources still remain.

 The ceramic EIA Class 2 dielectrics used in high-κ capacitors ("Z5U" and "X7R") are piezoelectric and directly transform mechanical vibration into a voltage in exactly the same way as a ceramic or piezoelectric microphone.
 Film capacitors using soft (mechanically compliant) dielectric materials can also be microphonic due to vibrational energy physically moving the plates of the capacitor.
 Likewise, variable capacitors using air as a dielectric are vulnerable to vibrations moving the plates.
 Capacitors using glass as the dielectric, while quite expensive, can be made to be essentially non microphonic.